 Sarah Henry: So one of the things that I was not interested in doing with this story was making people who had been the victims of sexual harassment or sexual assault relieves their trauma.
 I just you know I feel like that story has been well documented by a gaggle of great newspaper writers at The Times, in The Chronicle and New Orleans, but I did need real people to come forward and talk about what had happened to them.
 I just didn’t want them to relieve their trauma, I didn’t think that was necessary.
 I felt like, I really wanted to do something looking out solutions, ’cause I also feel like readers had some compassion fatigue to around this issue.
 I mean, we’ve been all hit across of lots of industries with story after story about these incidents being reported.

-Sarah Henry: And I think for Cobrina and other folks who talked with me, it was really important that they didn’t have to rehash the details of what incidents had happened to them, the part of their healing process was, in fact, trying to make change and in their own workplaces, and to act as role models, those at the grass fruits in their own workplaces and also for the industry as a whole.
+Sarah Henry: And I think for Cobrina and other folks who talked with me, it was really important that they didn’t have to rehash the details of what incidents had happened to them, the part of their healing process was, in fact, trying to make change and in their own workplaces, and to act as role models, those at the grass roots in their own workplaces and also for the industry as a whole.